 Why go for Incremental Budgeting?

-One can say that lack of competition in the segment is one major reason inspiring companies go for this approach.
+One can say that lack of competition in the segment is one major reason inspiring companies to go for this approach.
 Since there is no competition, a company doesn’t feel the urge to do anything extra.
 So, it continues with a similar budget.

 Easy to implement